|Optimist Junior Golf recently announced

 the junior golfers who will make up the 2008 Hugh Cranford All-Scholastic

 Team.
-The team recognizes junior golfers who excel on the golf course and
+The team recognizes junior golfers who excel not just on the golf

 Optimist Junior Golf bestowed the All-Scholastic Team honor on four exceptional

-The four members of the 2009 Hugh Cranford All-Scholastic Team and the recipient
+As members of the 2008 Hugh Cranford All-Scholastic Team, the four junior

-will receive automatic exemptions into the 2009 Optimist International Junior
+golfers will receive an automatic exemption into the 2008 Optimist International

-Golf Championships July 28 through August 2 at PGA National Resort and Spa
+Junior Golf Championships July 29 through August 3 at PGA National Resort